-The University of New Hampshire is in compliance with the federal definition of a credit hour.
-For each credit hour, the university requires, at minimum, the equivalent of three hours of student academic work each week.
-Academic work includes, but is not limited to, direct faculty instruction, e-learning, recitation, laboratory work, studio work, field work, performance, internships and practica.
-Additional academic activities include, but are not limited to, readings, reflections, essays, reports, inquiry, problem solving, rehearsal, collaborations, theses, and electronic interactions.
-Student work reflects intended learning outcomes and is verified through evidence of student achievement.
+The University of New Hampshire is in compliance with the federal definition of credit hour.
+For each credit hour, the university requires, at a minimum, the equivalent of three hours of student academic work each week assuming a 15-week semester (student workload for shorter length terms must be increased proportionally per week to maintain required approximately 45 hours of work per credit per term) Student work reflects intended learning outcomes and is verified through evidence of student achievement.

 The number of credits listed is the number of semester credits each course number will count toward graduation (except in the case of variable credit courses).
 Students must register for the number of credits shown or, if the course is variable credit, within the range of credits shown.